shabbirmateen/iOS-Code-Challenge/README.md

 This challenge will be graded as if it were production ready code.
 Please make sure the work is your own.
 If any part of it is not, make sure it is properly cited.

 ## The Challenge
-Develop a Swift App, to download and display contents of a list.
+Develop a Swift App, to download, save, and display contents of a list.

 *Expected behavior:*